stax76/awesome-mpv/README.md

 - [change-screen-by-aspect-ratio](https://gist.github.com/stt/9e55ffa7f5047605b2dd8af417cf36f0) - Change the active fs-screen based on video's aspect ratio (for systems with monitors in landscape and portrait orientations).
 - [mpvMatroska](https://github.com/hubblec4/mpvMatroska) - mpvMatroska turns mpv into a Matroska player.
 - [bstat](https://github.com/butterw/bShaders/blob/master/mpv/settings/scripts/bstat.js) - Calculates new user-data properties (req mpv v0.36) including avg-bitrate, rounded file-size, exact aspect ratio, etc. Output to terminal or OSD.
 Updates when a new file is loaded or on demand.
-- [debug-plugin](https://github.com/tsl0922/mpv-debug-plugin) - A debug tool for mpv script developers
+- [debug-plugin](https://github.com/tsl0922/mpv-debug-plugin) - A debug tool for mpv script developers, with GUI support for properties and console.
 - [user-data-loader](https://github.com/CogentRedTester/mpv-user-data-loader) - Allows the `user-data` property to be set at launch using config files and changed using profiles and script-opts during runtime.
+- [lua-repl](https://github.com/guidocella/mpv-lua-repl) - A Lua REPL in the console with Tab completion and pretty-printing of returned tables.
+It lets you test mpv's and Lua's API without writing a script.

 # Music Player